mysociety/fixmystreet/install/fixmystreet-with-sms.md

 This interface, encouraging people to click on a map, serves a couple of functions:

-   * it deters duplicate reports being sent for the same problem, because it's obvious if a problem has already been reported (a the pin will already be there)
+   * it deters duplicate reports being sent for the same problem, because it's obvious if a problem has already been reported (a pin will already be there)

    * it provides an accurate
      <a href="{{ site.baseurl }}glossary/#latlong" class="glossary__link">lat-long</a>